Humanoid

 GetAppliedDescription

-- Players:GetHumanoidDescriptionFromUserId(), gives back a HumanoidDescription which describes the Avatar for the passed in user
+- Players:GetHumanoidDescriptionFromUserId() which returns a HumanoidDescription describing the avatar for the passed in user.

-- Players:GetHumanoidDescriptionFromOutfitId(), gives back a HumanoidDescription whose parameters are initialized to match that of the passed in server-side outfit asset
+- Players:GetHumanoidDescriptionFromOutfitId() which returns a HumanoidDescription whose parameters are initialized to match that of the passed in server-side outfit asset.

-- Player:LoadCharacterWithHumanoidDescription(), spawns a player with the look from the HumanoidDescription Instance passed in
+- Player:LoadCharacterWithHumanoidDescription() which spawns a player with the look from the passed in HumanoidDescription.

 Returns